Photo by UN Women/Narendra Shrestha

 Rayamajhi now irrigates his land from a 75,000-litre tank constructed under the programme, filled with water pumped from a borehole using a motor driven by hydroelectric power.

 “Due to the continuous supply of water, the crop yield has increased,” he added, noting his mustard harvest had almost doubled this season.

-Due to the continuous supply of water, the crop yield has increased.
+Due to the continuous supply of water, the crop yield

 Ram Bahadur Rayamajhi, farmer

 “The mustard seed also contains a higher amount of oil due to sufficient irrigation,” said the farmer who grows cauliflowers, cabbages and potatoes too.

 Plastic tunnels also provided by the programme, meanwhile, have helped protect his tomato crop from hail, excess rain and disease.